Kalan8/lottery-backend/README.md

 This project is solely a sandbox for testing backend/frontend techs, concepts and does not address a specific business need.
 It was started very recently and is a work in progress.
 A [What's next](#whats-next) section below lists the next developments that would be necessary/good to enhance the application.

-It also includes **unit tests and endpoint tests** using JUnit and Mockito.
+It also includes **unit tests and endpoint tests** using JUnit, Mockito and MockMvc includes in the SpringFramework.

 You can interact with this backend app via a Typescript/React frontend which I am also developing in parallel.
 You can also interact with it via Postman.
 The frontend is available at : `https://github.com/Kalan8/frontend-demo`

 ---